MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Meet You Halfway: Explaining Deep Learning Mysteries. [[paper]](https://arxiv.org/abs/2206.04463)
+  - Oriel BenShmuel.
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> We introduce a new conceptual framework attached with a formal description that aims to shed light on the network's behavior and interpret the behind-the-scenes of the learning process.
+Our framework provides an explanation for inherent questions concerning deep learning.
+Particularly, we clarify: (1) Why do neural networks acquire generalization abilities?
+(2) Why do adversarial examples transfer between different models?.
+We provide a comprehensive set of experiments that support this new framework, as well as its underlying theory.

+- Early Transferability of Adversarial Examples in Deep Neural Networks. [[paper]](https://arxiv.org/abs/2206.04472)
+  - Oriel BenShmuel.
+  - Key Word: Adversarial Transferability.
+  - <details><summary>Digest</summary> This paper will describe and analyze a new phenomenon that was not known before, which we call "Early Transferability".
+Its essence is that the adversarial perturbations transfer among different networks even at extremely early stages in their training.
+In fact, one can initialize two networks with two different independent choices of random weights and measure the angle between their adversarial perturbations after each step of the training.
+What we discovered was that these two adversarial directions started to align with each other already after the first few training steps (which typically use only a small fraction of the available training data), even though the accuracy of the two networks hadn't started to improve from their initial bad values due to the early stage of the training.

+- Gradient Obfuscation Gives a False Sense of Security in Federated Learning. [[paper]](https://arxiv.org/abs/2206.04055)
+  - Kai Yue, Richeng Jin, Chau-Wai Wong, Dror Baron, Huaiyu Dai.
+  - Key Word: Federated Learning; Adversarial Robustness; Privacy.
+  - <details><summary>Digest</summary> We present a new data reconstruction attack framework targeting the image classification task in federated learning.
+We show that commonly adopted gradient postprocessing procedures, such as gradient quantization, gradient sparsification, and gradient perturbation, may give a false sense of security in federated learning.
+Contrary to prior studies, we argue that privacy enhancement should not be treated as a byproduct of gradient compression.

 - Building Robust Ensembles via Margin Boosting. [[paper]](https://arxiv.org/abs/2206.03362) [[code]](https://github.com/zdhNarsil/margin-boosting)
   - Dinghuai Zhang, Hongyang Zhang, Aaron Courville, Yoshua Bengio, Pradeep Ravikumar, Arun Sai Suggala. *ICML 2022*
   - Key Word: Adversarial Robustness; Boosting.